 It's important to carefully review your s32 Vendor Statement.

-What happends if I don't provide a Section 32 in Victoria to purchasers or if it's misleading?
+What happens if I don't provide a Section 32 in Victoria to purchasers or if it's misleading?

 If your Section 32 is misleading or deceptive, it also gives the purchaser the opportunity to end the contract depending on the circumstances.
 It may also open you up to litigation risk after settlement depending on the severity of the matter.
 The safest approach to preparing these documents is to make full and frank disclosure.